Bookshlf-in/Website/README.md

 **2.** Follow the Environment setup above.

-**3.** Create a branch with `git checkout -b branchname` where the name is something descriptive about the issue your branch will fix.
+**3.** Checkout into the dev branch.
+Create a branch from the dev branch with `git checkout -b branchname` where the name is something descriptive about the issue your branch will fix.

      $ git checkout -b <branch_name>